Hybrid fiber-coaxial: Final connection to customers

 The coaxial trunk portion of the network connects 25–2000 homes (500 is typical) in a tree-and-branch configuration off of the node.
-RF amplifiers are used at intervals to overcome cable attenuation and passive losses of the electrical signals caused by splitting or "tapping" the coaxial cable.

 Trunk coaxial cables are connected to the optical node and form a coaxial backbone to which smaller distribution cables connect.
+RF amplifiers called trunk amplifiers are used at intervals in the trunk to overcome cable attenuation and passive losses of the electrical signals caused by splitting or "tapping" the coaxial cable.
 Trunk cables also carry AC power which is added to the cable line at usually either 60 or 90 V by a power supply (with a lead acid backup battery inside) and a power inserter.
 The power is added to the cable line so that optical nodes, trunk and distribution amplifiers do not need an individual, external power source.
 The power supply might have a power meter next to it depending on local power company regulations.
-Trunk cables may have trunk amplifiers.